ppinho87/interactive-resume/README.md

 # Interactive-Resume
 This is my main portfolio site at the moment.
-It was made with Node.js, React, HTML, CSS, jQuery, PHP, and Bootstrap.
+It was made with HTML, CSS, jQuery, PHP, and Bootstrap.

 * The first thing the user will notice is the header I created with Spier-man in the background and a logo of my name I made with Google Fonts.